aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/sim/sim.rst

 .. attention:: The numerical range for a noise point is :math:`\left[-214.748; 213.952 \right]` with a precision of :math:`10^{-7}`.

-.. note:: If given, :ref:`sim-sim-noise-min`, :ref:`sim-sim-noise-max`, and
+.. note:: If given, the :ref:`sim-sim-noise-min`, :ref:`sim-sim-noise-max`, and
-   :ref:`sim-sim-noise-step` are ignored.
+   :ref:`sim-sim-noise-step` parameters are ignored.
 But it is not required anymore if :ref:`sim-sim-noise-min` and :ref:`sim-sim-noise-max` are set.

 .. _sim-sim-pdf-path: